-The BDC has developed from a unique partnership between two well-established research centres at the University of York: the Green Chemistry Centre of Excellence, led by Professor James Clark and the Centre for Novel Agricultural Products led by Professor Simon McQueen-Mason.
+The BDC has developed from a unique partnership between two well-established research centres at the University of York: the Green Chemistry Centre of Excellence and the Centre for Novel Agricultural Products.

 This partnership means that we can apply technologies derived from both biology and chemistry to optimise and process biorenewable raw materials for production of chemicals, materials and fuels.